 The search for the real history of Istana Kampong Gelam

-Sometimes stories get a life of their own, one person makes an erroneous claim, others repeat it, and before you know it, it is generally accepted as truth.
+Sometimes stories get a life of their own.
+They grow slowly over time, or one person makes an erroneous claim, others repeat it, and before you know it, it is generally accepted as truth.
 It’s a phenomenon that has always existed but that escalated in the era of the internet.
 After centuries pass by it is impossible to find out the 'true' facts of certain events, but we can try to get as close as we can by consulting original sources from the era.

-The facts surrounding the history of Istana Kampong Gelam, and the details of when and by whom it was built, are often wrongly stated.
-Istana is the Malay word for palace, and Istana Kampong Gelam, currently housing the Malay Heritage Centre that after a long renovation is due to open again next year, is known for being the seat of the Sultan of Singapore.
+The facts surrounding the history of Istana Kampong Gelam, and the details of when and by whom it was built, are often wrongly stated, even by reputable sources.
+Istana is the Malay word for palace, and Istana Kampong Gelam, currently housing the Malay Heritage Centre that after a long renovation is due to open again soon, is known for being the seat of the Sultan of Singapore.
 Who built this palace, and who lived there?
 Let’s try to unravel its story.

 One of the earliest records I could find of what the Istana in Kampong looked like come from a travelogue by naturalist George Bennet who visited the Sultan twice, in 1830 and 1833.
-His descriptions of the ‘rajah’ are not flattering, they are of a corpulent, unhealthy, and unintelligible man - and worded in a rather racist way.
+By then the power of the Malay rulers had been greatly reduced by the 1824 'Treaty of Friendship and Alliance' which took away sovereignty and many other rights from the Malay rulers, and that they were coerced into signing.
+By the 1830s Sultan Hussain's role was marginalised, and his means to make money limited.
+Bennet's descriptions of the ‘rajah’ are not flattering, they are of a corpulent, unhealthy, and unintelligible man - worded in a deeply racist way.
 On his first visit in 1830 he calls the house a ‘poor looking bungalow, surrounded by high walls.’
 The complex has a large gateway guarded by watch towers.
 On his second visit in 1833 he mentions the Sultan seems fond of building and has developed his compound.
 He describes a European style brick house, that seems to be mainly used for receiving guests, as well as the construction of a building in the Chinese style, to replace the ‘old thatch palace’ that ‘seemed ready to fall about its ears’.

 Unfortunately, there are no known pictures of Istana Kampong Gelam from the early 19th century.
 A map of the area, drawn in 1955 by historian Gibson-Hill, shows the 1820s compound of the Sultan as a few rectangles, but this is likely a simplified image.
 A more reliable map, a survey from half a century later (around 1875-1879) shows a single house in the compound.
 It is located on the right side of the compound when you enter from Sultan Gate.
 Could this be one of the buildings that Bennet described?
 It is not in the right location to be the current Istana, which suggests it was not built by then.